r4mp4l/dietrichs-en/getting-started/DrawingBasicElements.md

 4. Complete modification
 5. Right click to finish

-**Essential Workflow Concepts** [#]
+**Essential Workflow Concepts**
 1. Use layers to organize different elements
-2. The Assistant Menu provides precise snap points
+2. The Assistant Menu (Middle Mouse Button) provides precise snap points
 3. Save commonly used elements to library
 4. Use grid snap and object snap for accurate placement
-5. Learn keyboard shortcuts for efficiency [+]
+5. Learn keyboard shortcuts for efficiency

-This version removes potentially ambiguous instructions while marking areas that need further explanation or represent advanced features.
-The markers serve as clear indicators for:
-- [!]
-Concepts requiring additional explanation
-- [+] Advanced features that may need reference to detailed documentation
-- [#] Critical workflow concepts that should be mastered early